Caring for Mental Health in Tourism Workplaces

 - Promote their existing health and well-being benefits and support, for example signposting people to their counselling helpline.

-Below we offer some resources to help managers and HR teams with supporting their staff through the COVID crisis—and beyond.
+Below we offer some resources to help managers and HR teams with supporting their staff.

 Canadian Mental Health Association offers a Guide to assist Employers and Supervisors with direct-reports to their responsibilities under the Accessible Employment Standard: